oqolarte/oblong/content/project/encode.md

 The scanned files are in PDF format.

 Then, I AirDropped the scanned files to Isya's MacBook, because that's where I would be working on them.
+AirDrop is limited to Apple devices;
+it's Apple's fancy way of transferring files over bluetooth.
+The magic lies in how incredibly fast the transfer time is, even in large batches of files.

 Of course, one doesn't need Apple devices to do these.
 Just remember that the important things here are: